-The strict covid policy followed by China since the start of the pandemic came to an unexpected end in early December.
+The strict covid policy followed by China since the start of the pandemic came to an unexpected end early December.
 Chinese equity markets rebounded strongly as investors anticipated a normalisation in what has been the engine of global growth for the last decade.
-Unsurprisingly, two of our Chinese holdings boosted returns this quarter.